Configuration and Settings¶

 values are specified, these parameters must be given in the configuration file.

-An example of such a parameter is the delta
+An example of such a parameter is the delta of the delta_gap potential.

 Wave-packet spawning¶